To strive to safeguard the integrity of creation, and sustain and renew the life of the earth.

-Provided through the blog Sustainable Ways by the Rev. Jonathan Hallewell, incumbent in the Parish of Renforth, and sustainability advocate.
-Reflections are also available through Facebook.
+Daily Reflections on Care of Creation for Lent 2021 - provided through the blog Sustainable Ways by the Rev. Jonathan Hallewell, incumbent in the Parish of Renforth, and sustainability advocate.

 - The Goodness, the Glory and the Goal of Creation - Dr. Christopher Wright, 2020 Acadia Divinity College Hayward Lectures

 General Synod 2019 passes creation and climate related resolutions:

 All things come of thee, O Lord, and of thine own have we given thee.
 (1 Chronicles 29)

 Is it not enough for you to feed on the good pasture, that you must tread down with your feet the rest of your pasture?
 (Ezekiel 34:18)